epfl-ada/ada-2021-project-date-a-data/README.md

     Wikidata is a free, structured database that serves as a general collection of knowledge.
 It is used to enrich the speakers in quotebank to include information like position, political party, nationality, date of death, etc. The size of the whole dump is over 100 GB and one query on it takes about 12 hours but we think it is manageable since it is needed to go through the whole dataset just once and the following analysis is done on much smaller subsets.

 ## Methods
-The general pipeline of the project is [here](https://github.com/epfl-ada/ada-2021-project-date-a-data/blob/main/Milestone2/Project%20Pipeline.ipynb)
+The general pipeline of the project is [here](https://github.com/epfl-ada/ada-2021-project-date-a-data/blob/main/Milestone2/Project%20Pipeline.ipynb).

 ### A. Preprocessing:
 1. Analyze the latest wikidata dump, build a catalogue by filtering out alive politicians with their qids, names, alternative names, nationalities and parties.
 2. Use the catalogue to filter the Quotebank quotations from 2015 to 2020, which were uttered by US politicians with known names and parties.
 3. Calibrate the source of quotations according to the media bias score to have a neutral sampling.
 4. Cluster the politicians in two ways, i.e. by their parties (national) and by their nationality (international).
-5. Query the filtered quotebank data and pick out the quotation lines which include the aliases of another politician(s).>>>>>>>
+5. Query the filtered quotebank data and pick out the quotation lines which include the aliases of another politician(s).
 ### B. Data analysis:

 1. Build a network model with following structures.
 Nodes are US politicians and edges are the mentioning or being mentioned in publicity (represented by the quotebank).
 The edge weight denotes the count of mentions and depending on the complexity for a clear diagram, only the top nodes with most connections are kept.